cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Public keys for each signer, denoted `PK_i`, which are similarly outputs from the group's key generation protocol, `Element` values in `G`.

-And that each participant with identifier `i` additionally knows the following:
+And that each participant with `Identifier` `i` additionally knows the following:

 - Participant `i`s signing key share `sk_i`, which is the i-th secret share of `s`, a `Scalar`.